actamayev/lever-labs-server/TESTING.md

-# Blue Dot Robots Server - Testing Strategy & Implementation
+# Lever Labs Server - Testing Strategy & Implementation

 ## Overview

-This document outlines the comprehensive testing strategy implemented for the Blue Dot Robots server, focusing on stability improvements and critical system validation.
+This document outlines the comprehensive testing strategy implemented for the Lever Labs server, focusing on stability improvements and critical system validation.

 ## Testing Framework